wang-zixuan/CSE6220-HPC/pa2/README.txt

 To get the final results, we gather all the data into rank 0 to a 1D array and store data into a txt file in a row-major way.

 1.2 Arbitrary all-to-all explanation
+-- Function Logic: The HPC_Alltoall_A function uses MPI's immediate send (MPI_Isend) and receive (MPI_Irecv) operations to carry out all-to-all communication in a non-blocking manner.
+The logic of the function develops in multiple stages:

+-- Initialization: The function starts by counting the number of processes in the given communicator (comm) and the rank of the calling process.

+-- Local Copy: The function copies some memory locally before initiating the communication.
+The data meant for the process is copied from the send buffer to the receive buffer in this step.
+This is required because every process sends data to itself in the all-to-all communication pattern.

+Communication Loop: The function then enters a loop where it schedules non-blocking sends and receives for each other process in the communicator.
+For each pair of operations (send and receive):

+Based on the current process rank and an offset, the send operation's destination and the receive operation's source are determined.
+This computation guarantees that every process exchanges information with every other process precisely once.
+To start a non-blocking send to the calculated destination process, MPI_Isend is called.
+To start a non-blocking receive from the calculated source process, MPI_Irecv is called right away.
+MPI request objects kept in an array are used to track both operations, enabling the function to wait for all operations to finish before returning.
+Completion: The function uses MPI_Waitall to wait for each send and receive operation to finish after scheduling them all.
+This call ensures that all communication is completed before the function returns by blocking the calling process until all designated non-blocking operations have been completed.

 1.3 Hypercubic all-to-all explanation